aswil192/writeups/RickdiculouslyEasy 1.md

 9090/tcp open  http    Cockpit web service 161 or earlier
 |_http-title: Did not follow redirect to https://10.170.71.213:9090/
 ```
-saw `flag.txt` in ftp also anon login allowed
+Saw `flag.txt` in FTP, also anonymous login allowed
-also doing a all ports scan:
+Also doing an all ports scan:
 ```
 nmap -sV -O -T4 -p- --min-rate=10000 $ip
 ```